MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 Number of bits for Morton representation of RAHT co-ordinate components.

+### `--rahtPredictionEnabled=0|1`
+Controls the use of transform domain prediction of RAHT coefficients from spatially upsampling the DC values of neighbouring parent nodes in the transform tree.

 ### `--numberOfNearestNeighboursInPrediction=INT-VALUE`
 Attribute's maximum number of nearest neighbours to be used for prediction.